ppetrovtv/pine_script_docs/source/language/Type_system.rst

     myVar = float(na)

-Third, to test if some value is *not available* or not, a special function `na <https://www.tradingview.com/study-script-reference/v4/#fun_na>`__ should be used.
-Do not use operator ``==`` against ``na`` value.
-This is not guaranteed to work.
+Thirdly, to test if some value is *not available*, a special function must be used: `na <https://www.tradingview.com/study-script-reference/v4/#fun_na>`__.
+Do not use the operator ``==`` to test for ``na`` values, as this is not guaranteed to work.

 Tuples
 ------

-In Pine Script there is a limited support for tuple types.
-A tuple is a immutable sequence of values that could be returned as a function call result.
+In Pine Script there is limited support for tuple types.
+A tuple is an immutable sequence of values that a function call can return as a  result.
 For example::

     calcSumAndMul(a, b) =>